I've Always Been Good at True Love: Background and music

 On June 4, 2015, Death Grips' Twitter account shared a download link for the album, hosted on Death Grips' Third Worlds website.
-No other information regarding to the album or the artist were provided which lead into fan theories and speculations.
+No other information regarding the album or the artist were provided, which led to fan theories and speculations.
 Fans and critics speculated that the I.L.Y's was a side project of Death Grips members involving Tera Melos guitarist Nick Reinhart or an opening act for the band's 2015 summer tour.
 On June 14, 2015, Death Grips confirmed that The I.L.Y's is a side project of Death Grips members Zach Hill and Andy Morin, and hinted that they plan on releasing the album physically.

 Musically, the album features an art punk and a "noisy garage rock" sound.
-It has been regarded as a continuation of rock-oriented sound of Death Grips' fourth studio album, The Powers That B and drew comparisons to Hill's 2010 solo album Face Tat.
+It has been regarded as a continuation of the rock-oriented sound of Death Grips' fourth studio album, The Powers That B and drew comparisons to Hill's 2010 solo album Face Tat.